Save-Dao/guide/docs/overview-save-guild-shares.md

 sidebar_label: Save Guild Shares
 ---

-All Shares are non-transferable and unique to the DAO being used (in this case Save Dao).
+All Shares are non-transferable and unique to the DAO being used (in this case Adbongo Org).

 Each share represents a pro-rata claim on the underlying capital pool and can be exchanged at any time using the Ragequit feature.